Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 What is a summary on a resume?

-The resume summary is a brief paragraph that showcases who you are, how you are able to help the employer with your skills, experiences, and expertise, and why you are the best person for the job.
+The resume summary is a brief paragraph that showcases who you are, how you can help the employer with your skills, experiences, and expertise, and why you are the best person for the job.

 Should a resume summary be written in the first or third person?